Hit enter after type your search item

 The code:

-You can see, Bootstrap allocated equal widths to all columns automatically and that maintained in all devices including smartphones.
+You can see, that Bootstrap allocated equal widths to all columns automatically and that was maintained on all devices including smartphones.

 Equal columns in multiple lines example